 In 2019 we received a donation to purchase the New River Head site.
 In dialogue with local communities and Islington Council, we made plans to restore it and create the UK’s first national centre for illustration.
 We have worked with Tim Ronalds Architects on a scheme that preserves the industrial character of the buildings and enhances the site’s biodiversity while creating accessible exhibition galleries, learning studios and play space.

-We plan to open there in 2025 and to share more of New River Head’s fascinating story in collaboration with local communities, illustrators and researchers.
+Work is underway to restore and open up the site as the Quentin Blake Centre for Illustration and to share more of New River Head’s fascinating story in collaboration with local communities, illustrators and researchers.
 You can follow our research and sign up to our mailing list to hear about our site tours, events and projects exploring Clerkenwell’s heritage.

 If you have comments, questions or suggestions on our plans to research and share the stories of New River Head, email info@qbcentre.org.uk.